 Packaged in: metal bottle with metal lid

 This jar of plastic-free conditioner from Trawden Soap Kitchen is cruelty-free, paraben-free, silicone-free, and vegan-friendly.
 It also contains no artificial fragrances or

 Packaged in: glass jar with metal lid.

 I’m going to give the Herbal Hare one a go first and will report back on my findings!
-In the meantime, I’ve written a couple of guides to plastic-free toiletries.
-Check out this plastic-free bathroom post and this post for more inspiration!
+In the meantime, check out my handy guide to plastic-free bathroom products for more inspiration!

 February 2022 update: I’ve been using this oil for many years now to condition my hair, and I am really loving it.
 I apply around 3 drops to damp hair, which I then comb through and it does the trick.
 It also smells like chocolate orange, which is no bad thing!
 For some context, I have hair that hasn’t been colour-treated, is quite fine and oily, and isn’t heat-damaged.
 My hairdresser told me my hair doesn’t really need conditioner as it will weigh down my fine hair, so this is a great option for me.